Rupert Merton is a potter based in South West London working mainly in stoneware and porcelain fired in an electric kiln.

 As he writes, 'At the moment I am obsessed by the infinite possibilities of bottle forms and have been making wall installations called Pothecaries.
 Each bottle is unique yet they all share a basic form.
 I arrange them in patterns and rhythms which produce the aesthetic effect I am looking for.
 They are named after chemical elements in the order of their atomic number in homage to Walter White.'

 Rupert has been selected by committee to show his work at Collect, an International Art Fair of Contemporary Objects at the Saatchi Gallery, with the Sladmore Contemporary for the last two consecutive years.
-A new collection of work will be on show at the Summer Collection 2016 in June at Oxleaze Barn in the Cotswolds.
+A new collection of work will be on show at our Art & Interiors Summer Salon from 6th - 11th June at 263 Fulham Rd, SW3.